 Students requesting to pick up or have their official academic transcripts be sent to other colleges, universities, or employers should complete the Transcript Request Form.
-The form is available at the Office of Student Services and on the College's official website.
+The form and payment is done online and can be requested through the student's Populi account or link of the request form.

-In compliance with the Family Educational Rights and Privacy Act of 1974, HTIC transcripts are released only at the written request of the student with the understanding that they will not be released to other parties.
+In compliance with the Family Educational Rights and Privacy Act of 1974, HTIC transcripts are released only at the request of the student with the understanding that they will not be released to other parties.
 Transcripts received from other schools become the property of HTIC and are never re-released.